-

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-Commons rights, interests and burdens that can be created or attached over reals estate include mortgages and other charges, leases, lending, usufruct, surface rights, easements, pre-emption rights, put options, call options, retention rights and other covenants.
-In general, these rights must be registered in the land registry office to be effective vis-à-vis any third parties.
+Commons rights, interests and burdens that can be created or attached over real estate include mortgages and other charges, leases, free leases (lending), usufruct, surface rights, easements, pre-emption rights, purchase options, sale options, retention rights and other covenants.
+In general, these rights must be registered at the land registry office to be effective vis-à-vis any third parties.

 -